 - A copy of the public body's or organization's response (if there was one); and

-- Copies of correspondence with the public body or organization directly related your request for records.
+- Copies of correspondence with the public body or organization directly related to your request for records.

 What to Expect

-Our Intake Team will review your request for review and all documentation in order to determine whether a request for review file will be opened.
+Our Case Review Team will review your request for review and all documentation in order to determine whether a request for review file will be opened.
 If we decline to review your request, you will receive a letter explaining why we are not reviewing.

 The investigator will contact you and the public body or organization and attempt to mediate a resolution.
 The goal of mediation is to ensure the applicant receives all the information they are entitled to under the applicable legislation.
 In certain circumstances, the OIPC may consider a matter settled and decline to continue with a review.

-If you wish to know the status of your review file before it has been assigned to an investigator please call the intake officer who signed the notice letter.
+If you wish to know the status of your review file before it has been assigned to an investigator please call the case review officer who signed the notice letter.

 For more information regarding the review process, check out the Guidance Document section of our website.